• Skip to primary navigation

 • Repel pests.
 Place a drop or two of oil on a cotton ball and place it where you have a pest problem.
 Peppermint, thyme, and spearmint are some oils that work against certain pests.

-Essential Oil Components and Shelf Life
+What Essential Oil Components Affect Shelf Life?

 Note that Tisserand recommends storing your essential oils in the refrigerator.
 The following time frames should be halved if they are stored in an area with exposure to heat or light.